istio/istio.io/content/en/blog/2020/on-demand-egress-gateways/index.md

 At [Deutsche Telekom Pan-Net](https://pan-net.cloud/aboutus), we have embraced Istio as the umbrella to cover our services.

-Unfortunately, there are services which have not been migrated to `kubernetes` yet or, simply, cannot be.
-Therefore, those ones have to remain as external services.
+Unfortunately, there are services which have not yet been migrated to Kubernetes, or cannot be.

 ## Scenario